Definition of MariaDB Commands

 - USE [name of the database] – Arranges the current default database.

-- SHOW DATABASES – Provides list of databases that are present currently on the server.
+- SHOW DATABASES – Provides a list of databases that are present currently on the server.

-- SHOW TABLES – Provides list of all non-temporary tables from the database server.
+- SHOW TABLES – Provides a list of all non-temporary tables from the database server.

-- SHOW COLUMNS FROM [Name of the table] – Delivers the information of column concerning to the stated table.
+- SHOW COLUMNS FROM [Name of the table] – Delivers the column information concerning the stated table.

-- SHOW INDEX FROM TABLENAME [Name of the table] – Delivers information about table index associated to the definite table.
+- SHOW INDEX FROM TABLENAME [Name of the table] – Delivers information about the table index associated with the definite table.

-- SHOW TABLE STATUS LIKE [Name of table] – Provides database tables with information of non-temporary tables along with the pattern which appears after using the clause LIKE that is applied to fetch the table names.
+- SHOW TABLE STATUS LIKE [Name of table] – Provides database tables with information of non-temporary tables and the pattern appearing after using the clause LIKE that is applied to fetch the table names.

 MariaDB Commands